jbtiglao/team-profile-generator/README.md

 ---
 ## Tests
 1. The application uses [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
-The functionalities of the application were tested manually, by opening the application in the integrated terminal, entering
+The functionalities of the application were tested manually, by opening the application in the integrated terminal, running
 ```
 node index.js
 ```